BetterAndroid/BetterAndroid/docs-source/src/en/library/compose-extension.md

 When creating `Dialog` and `Popup`, `commonMain` does not handle the special functions in the Android platform well.

-`BetterAndroid` provides functions related to the Android platform for this purpose, you can use them directly in `commonMain` without having to adapt them separately for Android.
+BetterAndroid provides functions related to the Android platform for this purpose, you can use them directly in `commonMain` without having to adapt them separately for Android.

 `DialogPropertiesWrapper` mirrors all properties from `DialogProperties` and encapsulates Android platform-specific properties into `DialogPropertiesWrapper.AndroidProperties`.

-In the `Dialog` method provided by `BetterAndroid`, you can directly pass in the `DialogPropertiesWrapper` object.
+In the `Dialog` method provided by BetterAndroid, you can directly pass in the `DialogPropertiesWrapper` object.

 > The following example